Member Institutions of the Joint Academic Partnership

 Alumni

-Already 1 members of our Joint Academic Partnership have successfully completed their doctorate.
+1 member of our Joint Academic Partnership Communication & Media has successfully completed their doctorate.

 Maximilian Eder